akankshakori02/akankshakori02/README.md

 # Hello, I'm Akanksha Kori 👋

-### Software Engineer | Frontend Developer
+### Frontend Software Engineer | Angular, React, JavaScript, TypeScript

 I am from India, currently living in Dublin, Ireland.
-I specialize in developing and maintaining high-quality, enterprise-level web applications using technologies like React, Angular, JavaScript, and TypeScript.
+I specialize in developing and maintaining high-quality, enterprise-level web applications using technologies like Angular, React, JavaScript, and TypeScript.
 I enjoy learning new technologies and exploring tech, with a focus on optimizing applications for performance and scalability.

 ### About Me
 - 🔭 I’m currently working on building responsive web applications and reusable components using Angular, React, JavaScript, and TypeScript.